Edward Sexby: Army Service and Agitation

+Mission to France

 A few months later Cromwell and the intelligence committee of the Council of State sent Sexby on a mission to France.
 He was charged to give an account of the political condition and the temper of the people.
 He negotiated with the Prince de Conti and the Frondeurs of Guienne, to whom he proposed an adaptation of the Agreement of the People as the basis of a republican constitution for France, and with the Huguenots of Languedoc.
 One of his emissaries was captured, and (according to Edmund Ludlow), Sexby had a narrow escape himself.
 Sexby returned to England about August 1653, and on 23 August 1654 was ordered £1,000 for his expenses during his mission.